Dan Azeez

 Dan Azeez (born 30 August 1989) is a British professional boxer.
 He is the only British light-heavyweight to capture all British Boxing Board of Control domestic titles.
-He has held the British title since 2021; the Commonwealth title since 2022; and European title since March 2023.
+He held the British title from 2021 to 2024; the Commonwealth title from 2022 to 2024; and the European title from March 2023 to July 2023 (vacated).

 Amateur career

-Azeez started boxing as an amateur competitively whilst studying at Essex University where he got a degree in Accounting and Finance.
+Azeez started boxing as an amateur competitively while studying at Essex University where he got a degree in Accounting and Finance.
 He boxed under the tutelage of Gordon Charlesworth at the Colchester-based amateur boxing club.
 Dan had over 60 contests and was crowned ABA South of England champion three times.
 Azeez won the prestigious Box Cup tournament in 2013 at London's Alexandra Palace.

 Professional career

 In December 2017, Azeez made his professional debut against Daniel Borisov at the Brentwood Centre in Essex, scoring two knock downs on the way to a dominant points decision.